800wheelbarrow/pi-led-projects/webserver_service/README.md

 * /etc/systemd/system/startflask.service

-Then run `service startflask start` or reboot the machine. (that's how this is all supposed to work, anyway)
+Then enable auto start with `systemctl enable startflask` then run `service startflask start` or reboot the machine. (that's how this is all supposed to work, anyway)